The Anabolic Switch — IGF-1 and Your Muscle-Building Potential

 anabolic window when IGF-1 signaling is elevated.

 Optimize sleep and recovery.
 Growth hormone (the primary driver of hepatic IGF-1 production) peaks during deep sleep.
-TT carriers producing more IGF-1 may benefit even more from adequate sleep (7-9 hours) for muscle repair and satellite cell activation.
+AA carriers producing more IGF-1 may benefit even more from adequate sleep (7-9 hours) for muscle repair and satellite cell activation.

 Consider monitoring kidney function if you're TT.
 While the athletic benefits are clear, the Japanese cohort data suggests potential long-term renal effects.
 If you're a TT carrier pursuing intense athletic training, periodic monitoring of eGFR and creatinine may be prudent, especially as you age or if you have other kidney risk factors.